jasonxh/OpenHAB-Smartthings/README.md

+This branch is for integration with SmartThings IDE, which requires a [special folder structure](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html#repository-structure).

 # OpenHAB-Smartthings

 **This openHAB Binding is now part of openHAB.
 It is called "Samsung Smartthings" in the Add-ons tab.
 [Click here](https://www.openhab.org/addons/bindings/smartthings/)**